erikbarbara/karmabot/README.md

 * `users:read`
 * `chat:write`
 * `channels:history`
+* `groups:history` (optional if you want to use karmabot in private channels)

+Enable event subscriptions.

-You may be prompted to verify your app's URL.
+You will be prompted to verify your app's URL.
 Use the API Gateway URL from the previous step to do so.

+In addition, add the following bot events:

+* `message:channels`
+* `message:groups`

 ### Add the App to Slack
 Add the app to your Slack workspace.
 Invite the bot to whichever channels you want to track karma.